-General internships are approved by academic programs and reviewed by the Academic Affairs Office.
+General internships at the undergraduate level are approved by academic programs and reviewed by the Academic Affairs Office.
 Faculty members who supervise internships offered by their programs assume responsibility for developing internship syllabi, ensuring compliance with established procedures, monitoring student performance throughout the internship, assessing the intern's academic and work progress, and grading the internship experience commensurate with the student's final evaluation by the work site supervisor and the degree to which the intern meets academic expectations.
 Internships are normally graded Credit/No Credit (CR/NC).
-Internships consisting of four or more credit hours must be submitted to the Academic Affairs Council as a student petition.
+Undergraduate internships consisting of four or more credit hours must be submitted to the Academic Affairs Council as a student petition.